What is Prime Cost in a Restaurant?

 Direct costs

-• Labor (hourly employees)
+• Labor expenses (hourly employees)

 Indirect costs